Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Introduction

 \section{Introduction}

 Identifiability is a fundamental property in the identification of networked systems \cite{boccaletti2006complex,bullo2022lectures} that allows us to determine which nodes must be excited and measured to identify all the existing dynamics in the system.
 It is commonly assumed that the network topology is known, which allows obtaining conditions for identifiability based primarily on the structure of the network.
-When linear dynamics are located at the level of the edges, the identifiability conditions have been fully characterized in the case of full excitation or full measurement \cite{weerts2018identifiability,hendrickx2019identifiability,vanwaarde2020necessary}.
-In the partial excitation and measurement case, several identifiability conditions have been derived in \cite{bazanella2019network,cheng2023necessary,mapurunga2023identifiability,legat2024identifiability}, but necessary and sufficient conditions are still not known.

-For more complex interactions \cite{pan2012reconstruction,dorfler2014synchronization,aalto2020gene,bizyaeva2023nonlinear}, most of the dynamics in the edges are nonlinear and the identifiability conditions turn out to be in many cases different, and sometimes weaker, than in the linear case due to the lesser risk of ambiguities created by linear superposition.
-For the full excitation case where nonlinear terms are present, identifiability conditions based on the measurement of sinks were obtained in \cite{vizuete2023nonlinear,vizuete2024nonlinear}, which are weaker than the linear counterpart.
+When linear dynamics are located in the edges, the identifiability conditions have been fully characterized in the case of full excitation or full measurement \cite{weerts2018identifiability,hendrickx2019identifiability,vanwaarde2020necessary}.
+For more complex interactions \cite{pan2012reconstruction,dorfler2014synchronization,aalto2020gene,bizyaeva2023nonlinear}, most of the dynamics in the edges are nonlinear and the identifiability conditions turn out to be in many cases different from, and in some cases weaker than, those in the linear case due to the lower risk of ambiguities created by linear superposition \cite{vizuete2023nonlinear,vizuete2026nonlinear}.

 Previous identifiability conditions for nonlinear networks have been derived for additive models.
-In linear networks, this assumption is always satisfied due to the superposition principle, which restricts the type of networks that the dynamics can model.
-In the nonlinear case, a model that is not additive allows us to encompass richer behaviors in more complex networks.
-This type of model can be found in neural networks \cite{aggarwal2018neural}, opinion dynamics \cite{bizyaeva2023nonlinear}, interconnection of Wiener models \cite{bonassi2024structured}, complex networks \cite{zanudo2017structure}, among others.
-In this case, the output of a node is a function of the output of in-neighbors that cannot be necessarily separated into edge functions.
-Therefore, the identifiability problem is formulated in terms of node dynamics \cite{vanelli2024local} instead of edge dynamics as in the additive case.
-This implies that the class of functions that have been previously considered in \cite{vizuete2023nonlinear,vizuete2024nonlinear,vizuete2024partial} can be extended since the presence of a static component can be included without ambiguity in the node dynamics.
+In the nonlinear case, a model that is not additive allows us to encompass richer behaviors, as in neural networks \cite{aggarwal2018neural}, opinion dynamics \cite{bizyaeva2023nonlinear}, interconnection of Wiener models \cite{bonassi2024structured}, complex networks \cite{zanudo2017structure}, among others.
+In this case, the dynamics of a node are represented by a multivariate nonlinear function of past values of the outputs of its in-neighbors, which cannot necessarily be decomposed into a sum of independent edge functions, and the identifiability problem is formulated in node dynamics \cite{vanelli2025local}.